Projects of Note

 In early 1915, photographer and CCP Archive Artist Edward Weston began keeping detailed journals, and for the next 20 years or so he recorded his thoughts regarding his life, work, photography, and interactions with friends, et cetera.
 In this text, collectively known as the Daybooks, Edward Weston describes his photographs, his treatment of the nude figure, and the development of his understanding of his medium.

-The Imaging Department worked, on average, one or two days a week digitizing the Daybook pages using the Phase One P40+, utilizing Capture One and a tethered instant capture system.
-We collaborated with CCP’s Arthur J. Bell Senior Photograph Conservator, Jae Gutierrez, to ensure proper handling of the materials and we realized a very efficient workflow.
-We also collaborated with CCP’s Director of the Volkerding Study Center, Leslie Squyres, and CCP’s Assistant Director of the Volkerding Study Center, David Benjamin in order to fully understand the materials and the scope of the project.
+The Imaging Unit worked, on average, one or two days a week digitizing the Daybook pages using the Phase One P40+, utilizing Capture One and a tethered instant capture system.
+We collaborated with CCP’s former Arthur J. Bell Senior Photograph Conservator, Jae Gutierrez, to ensure proper handling of the materials and we realized a very efficient workflow.
+We also collaborated with CCP’s former Director of the Volkerding Study Center, Leslie Squyres, and CCP’s former Assistant Director of the Volkerding Study Center, David Benjamin in order to fully understand the materials and the scope of the project.
 We captured thousands of pages independently at 600ppi.
 Ultimately, the Center for Creative Photography plans on delivering and presenting the digitized Daybooks via the Internet as an online resource.

 The Flame of Recognition, Photographs by Edward Weston (published by Aperture, 2015)